 Condemn violence against BJP workers: Amit Shah in Bengal

-Kolkata, Dec 20: Union Home Minister Amit Shah on Sunday the reaction of West Bengal Chief Minister Mamata Banerjee's reaction to the attack on party chief JP Nadda's convoy as "unexpected".
+Kolkata, Dec 20: Union Home Minister Amit Shah on Sunday slammed the Mamata Banerjee government over the recent attack on BJP chief J P Nadda''s convoy.
+He alleged Banerjee had failed to control the law and order situation in the state, which was rapidly falling on all development indices.

 Addressing a pres conference, Shah said "the way TMC workers attacked our national president during his Bengal tour, BJP condemns it and I condemn it too personally.
 BJP believes that in a democracy everyone should have the right to voice their views."